bazhanius/chess-online-game/docs/README.md

-Folder for static NextJS build
+Folder for static NextJS build and Github Pages